SoftwareHeritage/swh-docs/docs/user/deposit/howto/prepare.rst

 Metadata provenance
 ~~~~~~~~~~~~~~~~~~~

-To indicate where the metadata is coming from, deporefsit clients can use a
+To indicate where the metadata is coming from, deposit clients can use a
 ``<swhdeposit:metadata-provenance>`` element in ``<swhdeposit:deposit>`` whose content
 is the object the metadata is coming from.

 For example, when the metadata is coming from Wikidata, then the
-provenance should be the page of a Q-entity or when the metadata is coming from a
+provenance should be the page of a
+`Q-entity <https://www.wikidata.org/wiki/Wikidata:Identifiers>`_ or when the
-curated repository like HAL, then it should be the HAL project.
+metadata is coming from a curated repository like HAL, then it should be the HAL
+project.

-For example, to deposit metadata on GNU Hello:
+For example, to deposit metadata on `GNU Hello <https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://ftp.gnu.org/gnu/hello/>`_:

 .. code:: xml